 There are a ton of bloggers out there and an insane amount of content on the Internet.
 You’re letting your readers know you can deliver something that’s worth their time.

-If major publications like Fast Company, Forbes, Business Insider and Entrepreneur have published your work, then there’s a good chance you’re bringing that same quality to your blog too.
+If major publications like Fast Company, Forbes, Business Insider, and Entrepreneur have published your work, then there’s a good chance you’re bringing that same quality to your blog, too.

 Writing For Major Publications: A Lot of Work… and a Big Payoff

 Something I really want to stress about this process is it’s a lot of work.
 And it should be!
-You should need to earn the privilege of having your content shared with (potentially) millions of readers.
+You should earn the privilege of having your content shared with (potentially) millions of readers.

 Unless you have a direct connection to a decision-maker at a major publication you want to write for, it takes a lot of time and effort to make that pivotal contact point to an editor… and to earn an acceptance.